 Your DWI lawyer must obtain all of the documentation for the establishment and set up of the road block and then analyze the administration of the roadblock to determine whether the roadblock was legal.
 Your counsel must assess whether officers properly complied with the guidelines of the roadblock in specific stops.
 The scope of detention has to be examined also.
 If a motorist is detained too long this becomes a custodial situation and different constitutional issues arise.

 Every aspect of police conduct is complicated and must be analyzed.
-Let Levow DWI Law assess whether your stop and arrest were lawful.
+Let Levow DWI Law, P.C. assess whether your stop and arrest were lawful.
 If you were pulled over, tested, and arrested, there may be effective defenses against the charge.

-Contact the experienced defense lawyers at Levow DWI Law for a free consultation.
+Contact the experienced defense lawyers at Levow DWI Law, P.C. for a free consultation.
 With decades of groundbreaking legal experience, our attorneys have a proven track record in successfully defending the rights of New Jersey residents arrested for DUI.
 1-877-789-5652 or fill out our contact form today.